google/digitalbuildings/ontology/docs/ontology.md

 this is to minimize the number of distinct entity types that are required to cover the equipment set.
-This is especially true in the HVAC domain when there may be a large number of minor (unimportant) variations in a perticular equipment class but there is a set of common fields across all of the devices that ware used for analysis.
+This is especially true in the HVAC domain when there may be a large number of minor (unimportant) variations in a perticular umbrella type but there is a set of common fields across all of the devices that are used for analysis.

 #### Inheritance {#inheritance}